I'm self-employed - what expenses do HMRC let me claim for tax purposes?

 Marketing, subscriptions and entertainment

-You can claim allowable business expenses for some marketing and subscription costs as part of your allowable expenses.
+You can deduct allowable business expenses for some marketing and subscription costs as part of your allowable expenses.
 These include:

 - advertising in newspapers or directories